Elias Ribeiro

-Elias Ribeiro de Oliveira, known as Elias (born in Santa Rita do Sapucaí, September 2, 1983), is a Brazilian footballer who plays as an attacking midfielder for Iporá.
+Elias Ribeiro de Oliveira, known as Elias (born in Santa Rita do Sapucaí, 2 September 1983), is a Brazilian professional footballer who plays as an attacking midfielder for Iporá.

 Career

 Bahia

 Began in the youth ranks of São Paulo, but was excused.
 "They São Paulo have a good base with great players, and at that time there was a waiver, they sent ten players though, and I was in the middle.
 But at seventeen, learned a lot and have evolved a lot over there," say, in 2010, told the newspaper Lance!.
 In 2003, he made his first professional game as the tricolor in Bahia Campeonato Brasileiro Serie A. He gradually been increasing and in 2006, the octagonal Series C, 2006, in Ba Vi, scored the first goal of the match and took the second goal.
-The game ended in victory for the Bahia 2-1.
+The game ended in victory for the Bahia 2–1.

 Vasco

 In early 2007, thanks to his performance by the tricolor, was loaned to Vasco da Gama, Romario to help make his thousandth goal.
 Getting there suffered from conjunctivitis and bruises, and had his loan contract renewed after four months.